-The UK's complex and self-regulated product recall system has left many unsafe products in people's homes, threatening lives and property.
-The process around the recall of electrical products is generally very poor with a response rate of only around 10 to 20 per cent.
-With the growth in online shopping, there are more opportunities for unsafe electrical products to enter our homes without proper regulation.
-Online platforms have become the place to advertise and trade in unsafe electrical products.
+With the growth in online shopping, there are more opportunities for unsafe counterfeit, second-hand and substandard electrical products to enter our homes without proper regulation.
+Online platforms have become the place to advertise and trade in unsafe electrical products, with thousands of items being sold online on a daily basis.